Skip to main content

 At Illume Fertility, we honor Pregnancy & Infant Loss Awareness Month each October by sharing resources, offering tools to boost mental health support, community support groups and more.
 We do this because we know first-hand that not every pregnancy comes easily.
 Not every pregnancy progresses as we hope that it will.

-Our entire team knows that every pregnancy loss is heartbreaking and needing medical treatment to become pregnant adds yet another layer of desperation and stress to the equation.
+Our entire team knows that every pregnancy loss is heartbreaking.
+Needing fertility treatment to become pregnant adds yet another layer of desperation and stress to the equation.
 We know that a loss at any point, including when a fertility treatment cycle like IUI or IVF doesn't succeed, is incredibly painful.

 Let October serve as a reminder to us all to support, comfort and grieve with those navigating pregnancy or infant loss.
-If you've experienced losses of your own, are TTC again or even pregnant after a loss, know that you deserve those things too.
+If you've experienced losses of your own, are trying to conceive again or are pregnant after a loss, know that you deserve those things too.

 We invite you to join one of our free support groups, speak with one of our counselors, connect with our online community, or find comfort in the stories of those who have struggled to grow their families and found light on the other side while still honoring the little lives they lost.